hello-rust/show/LESSONS_LEARNED.md

 3. There's a ton of royality free music out there, but it's hard to find because it's not properly categorized or the preview is cumbersome.
 Right now I use [freemusicarchive](freemusicarchive.org/), although it's not the most convenient to use.
 4. Like everything else, video editing is a rabbit hole.
 From multicamera setups to LUTs, there's sooo much to learn and experiment with.
 But it's also a lot of fun!
 5. Always double check the final rendered video for hick-ups before uploading.
+6. Video assets are huuuge.
+A typical episode takes hundreds of gigabytes of render files.
+To edit efficiently, I have to squeeze out every byte from my disk.